Gordon Bradbery: Awards

 In 1996, Bradbery was awarded the Medal of the Order of Australia, "in recognition of service to the community, particularly for his role during the 1994 Sydney bushfires and the subsequent relief efforts for those affected".

 In 1996 and again in 2009, Bradbery was awarded Rotary International's Paul Harris Fellowship Medal for outstanding community service.

-In 2018, Bradbery was awarded the Member of the Order of Australia, in recognition of his extensive community service including his service to local government.
+In 2018, Bradbery was appointed a Member of the Order of Australia, in recognition of his extensive community service including his service to local government.